jasonjoo2010/tbschedule/README.md

 * tbschedule-demo-jdbc(**Developing**)

 ## Dashboard
+### Intro
+Dashboard(Console) is a tool to view/manage task/strategy/factory(machine)/configuration.
+It can be run on any host or local which can communicate to the storage of your target applications' scheduling.
+And scheduling doesn't rely on it so you can shut it down when you don't need it anymore.

+### Usage
 There is already the assembly package on maven central repository with name of `tbschedule-console-<version>-assembly.tar.gz`.

 If you want to package it by your own hands, run `mvn package -DskipTests` on the module directory `tbschedule/tbschedule-console`.